lsst-sitcom/sitcomtn-080/index.rst

-..
-Metadata such as the title, authors, and description are set in metadata.yaml

-..
-TODO: Delete the note below before merging new content to the main branch.

 This technote is linked with `SITCOM-910`_

 The TMA elevation assembly is balanced using the measured torques of the elevation motors.